|Tim Roufs||extended search|

-Then down at this end, Mud Lake and Goose Lake were appointed.
-Jess Tibbets and Ben Tibbets were appointed too.
+Then down at this end, Mud Lake and Goose Lake ricing council members were appointed too -- Jess Tibbets and Ben Tibbets.

 Why did they do that?

-All the ricing committees work together with the ricers' council, with the rice directors.
-There are directors of wild rice from each area and they're studying it all of the time.
-We bring in all the views they could understand, and we discuss them in council.
-We each picked helpers to help keep things in order.
 We had to be in order.
-The Indians that were harvesting wanted to rest.
+The Indians that were harvesting sometimes wanted to rest.
 When it was resting time, it has to be quiet.
 If there was anything wrong or any disturbment, we had the authority to go there, on the rice field or at the camps, and take care of it.
 We had to keep it clean.

 And if you knew of anything wrong you were supposed to report to the ricing committee, and they'll back you.

 I caught a couple of white guys out there when they weren't supposed to be out there.
 I just talked to them.

 "Oh, we didn't know that," they told me, "so we'll go in then.
 I suppose you got our rice."

 I had a badge on me too; the one Davis came and pinned on.

 "Take your rice along," I said.
 "There'll be a lot of rice if we take care of it."
 They were Slaters from Remer.
 They thought I was a pretty good guy.
 And I had an assistant along with me.